Mercedes-Benz W116: History

 The 4.5-litre M117 V8 engines had 225 PS in most European and international markets, 190 hp for the US market, and 200 PS for Swedish and Australian markets.
-The 450s received a plusher interior as well, with velour or leather seats rather than the checkered cloth of the lesser models.
-The door cards were also of a different design with pads being pulled up around the windows.
+The 450 models received a plusher interior as well, with velour or leather seats rather than the checkered cloth of the lesser models.
+The door cards were also of a different design, with pads being pulled up around the windows.

 The W116 had independent suspension and disk brakes on all four wheels.

-The most notable W116 was the high-performance, limited-production 450 SEL 6.9, which was introduced in 1975.
-This model boasted the largest engine installed in a post-war Mercedes-Benz (and any non-American production automobile) up to that time, and also featured self-leveling hydropneumatic suspension.
+The most notable W116 model was the high-performance, limited-production 450 SEL 6.9, which was introduced in 1975.
+This model boasted the largest engine installed in a post-war Mercedes-Benz (and any non-American production automobile) up to that time, and it also featured self-leveling hydropneumatic suspension.

-Exclusive to the North American and Japanese markets, 300 SD, the world’s first passenger car with turbocharged diesel engine was introduced in 1978.
-This particular model was never offered in Europe where diesel engines were well-received and had tax advantages until 1991 when W140 300SD was finally introduced in Europe and international market.
+Exclusive to the North American and Japanese markets was the 300 SD TURBO DIESEL, the world's first passenger car with a turbocharged diesel engine, which was introduced in 1978.
+No 300 SD TURBO DIESEL model was offered in Europe (where diesel engines were well-received and had tax advantages) until 1991, when the W140 300 SD was finally introduced in Europe and international markets.

 The 450 SE was named the European Car of the Year in 1974, even though the W116 range was first introduced at the Paris Motor Show in the fall of 1972.
-The W116 range became the first production car to use an electronic four-wheel multi-channel anti-lock braking system (ABS) from Bosch as an option from 1978 on.
+The W116 became the first production car to use an electronic four-wheel multi-channel anti-lock braking system (ABS) from Bosch as an option from 1978 on.

 Production totaled 473,035 units.
 The W116 was succeeded by the W126 S-Class in 1979.
 The W116 was sold throughout Europe, the Americas, Asia, the Middle East, Africa, and Australia.

-Fuel Injection
+Fuel injection

 In 1975, the W116 was upgraded with a new fuel injection system to comply with revised exhaust emission standards in European markets.
 A slight power reduction was a result of this update.
 In 1978, a series of engine upgrades restored original performance levels with new fuel injection systems.
-Initially the early models (1973-1974) of the W116 with the Twin Cam inline 6 used the D-Jetronic fuels injection system with computers and MAP sensor that are both prone to failure after more than 20 years of use.
-From 1975 onward they used the K-Jetronic mechanical fuel injection system, a less complicated system that proved to be much more reliable in the long run and injectors cost 6x less than the D-jetronic system.
-The W116 equipped with the K-Jetronic system, used a cast-iron fuel distributor, which can be prone to rust over time if moisture or water is present in the fuel.
+The D-Jetronic fuel injection system fitted to the early 280 SE (1973-1974) had computers and MAP sensor that are prone to failure after more than 20 years of use.
+From 1975 onward they used the K-Jetronic mechanical fuel injection system, a less complicated system that proved to be much more reliable in the long run with injectors costing significantly less than those used on the D-Jetronic system.
+The W116 equipped with the K-Jetronic system used a cast-iron fuel distributor which can be prone to rust over time if moisture or water is present in the fuel.
 This was changed to an alloy fuel distributor in the following model W126 and is not subject to corrosion.